KnightOS/KnightOS/docs/kernel/general/filesystem.md

 # KnightOS Filesystem Format

-**Note**: This is a revised format, and is not yet implemented.
-KnightOS currently uses an older filesystem, which is soon being phased out.
-Most of the system API will remain the same.

 **Note**: All details may change before the initial release.

 Multi-byte numbers are stored in little endian.